Practical Accessibility A comprehensive course for learning web accessibility

 Karim Jordan

-I can't begin to describe the amazing quality of @Sara Souidan's 'Practical Accessibility' course.
+I can't begin to describe the amazing quality of @Sara Soueidan's 'Practical Accessibility' course.

 I knew a lot but still learnt a lot [..]
 It's rich, full of wisdom...and practical.
 So good!